-Again, manual processes here are time-consuming and at high risk of human error.
-And since fuel accounts for between 25-50% of an airline’s operating expenses, making repeated wrong decisions about who to award a fuel supply contract to, would have a huge impact on the business’ financial sustainability.
+Again, manual processes here are time-consuming and carry a high risk of human error.
+And since fuel accounts for up to 50% of an airline’s operating expenses, making repeated wrong decisions about who to award a fuel supply contract to, would have a huge impact on the business’ financial sustainability.

 Deciding if, when and where to tanker fuel is a key part of buying fuel at the lowest costs.

 However, the number of different factors affecting this decision makes it arduous.
 For example, fuel prices at departure and destination, additional fuel burn due to higher weight, emission costs due to higher consumption, and possibly increased maintenance costs are some of the factors that need to be taken into account.